UniversalDependencies/docs/_misc/new-documentation.md

  * _Example_ pages:
    * Structured page with the following information:
-     * Example in CONLL-U or SD format
+     * Example in ConLL-U or SD format
      * Language
      * "Univesally-relevant": A flag that indicates whether this example is intended to demonstrate something that is relevant for multiple languages.
      * (optional): Discussion of the example